fgcz/rawDiag/README.md

 #### Current release

-Please install the latest release from [https://github.com/fgcz/rawDiag/releases]
+Please install the latest release from [https://github.com/fgcz/rawDiag/releases] according to the provided instructions.

 #### From GitHub source